Characters of Henry Danger and Danger Force: Drex

-Drex (Tommy Walker) is Captain Man's original sidekick who he never let out of the Man Cave.
-This causes Drex to go rogue and cause havoc resulting in Captain Man defeating him.
-Years later at Swellview Prison during its "Take Your Daughter to Work Day" event, Drex is accidentally released from prison by the parole board chairman's daughter after she gets into the computer system.
+Drex (Tommy Walker) is Captain Man's original sidekick, who became vengeful after being confined in the Man Cave.
+Years later, Drex is accidentally released from prison by the parole board chairman's daughter after she gets into the prison's computer system.
 Drex begins his plan of revenge against Captain Man and even causes trouble for Kid Danger.
 In order to defeat Drex, Kid Danger is given new superpowers, who allows Kid Danger to overpower Drex.
 Drex is imprisoned in the Man Cave.

-In "Back to the Danger," Drex is accidentally freed when Vice-Mayor Willard had the power to Swellview shut off for a brief time.
+In "Back to the Danger," Drex is accidentally freed when Vice-Mayor Willard briefly shuts off all power in Swellview.
 Using Time Jerker's time machine, Drex goes back in time to prevent Ray from getting his powers.
-During the conflict, Drex gets exposed to the same process, gaining the power of invulnerability and a reptilian left hand.
+During the conflict, Drex is exposed to the same process that empowered Ray, gaining invulnerability and a reptilian left hand.
 Captain Man and Kid Danger are able to send Drex to prehistoric times.

-In the final four episodes, Drex has befriended a tribe of cavemen where he swayed them to his side.
-They froze themselves and then are thawed out due to global warming.
-Drex begins his revenge on Captain Man and Kid Danger by sending some cavemen to attack Henry at his house while he and two cavemen raided the Man Cave.
-During this time, his last name is revealed to be Stinkelbaum.
-Obtaining the Memory Wiper device while tricking Schwoz into making some adjustments, Drex plans to erase Swellview's memories of Captain Man.
-His plans were thwarted by Captain Man and Kid Danger as the drone that Jasper controls drops Drex off at Swellview Prison.
-After being blast with the omega weapon in "The Fate of Danger: Part 2", he is not indestructible anymore, however he still has his left reptilian hand.
+In the final four episodes of the series, Drex is shown to have befriended a tribe of cavemen while stranded in the past and swayed them to his side.
+Drex and the cavemen survive to the present day by preserving themselves in ice.
+His plans are thwarted by Captain Man and Kid Danger as the drone that Jasper controls drops Drex off at Swellview Prison.
+After being exposed to the omega weapon, Drex loses his invulnerability, but retains his reptilian hand.

-In Danger Force, Drex was shown imprisoned in the Man's Nest until he was freed by Rick Twittler.
-After Rick was defeated, Drex got away.
-In "Ray Forgives", Miles persuades Ray to forgive Drex where he baited him with an operation file that would remove his reptilian hand.
-It is also revealed that he is Credenza Fudgers' ex-husband and Lil' Dynomite / Buddy Fudgers' father.
-In "The Battle of Swellview", Drex becomes Ray's best man for his upcoming wedding to Credenza.
-When the smoke-like hero slayer arrives on Earth, Drex is among those whose souls are drained by it.
-After the hero slayer is defeated and shot back into its comet by ShoutOut with AWOL punching it off course, Drex was restored with his left hand restored to normal as he chases after the Cell members.
+In Danger Force, Drex is imprisoned in the Man's Nest until he is freed by Rick Twittler.
+In the episode "Ray Forgives", Miles persuades Ray to forgive Drex, baiting him with an operation file that will remove his reptilian hand.
+It is also revealed that he is Credenza Fudgers' ex-husband and father of Buddy Fudgers, also known as Lil' Dynomite.
+In "The Battle of Swellview", Drex is attacked by the hero slayer, who absorbs his soul.
+After the hero slayer is defeated, Drex is restored to life, which restores his hand in the process.
 After Ray goes to live on a boat with Credenza, Drex gains custody of Buddy.